SublimeText/AdvancedNewFile/README.md

 * Windows: %APPDATA%/Roaming/Sublime Text 2/Packages/
 * Linux: ~/.config/sublime-text-2/Packages/

+## Keymaps
+If you have issues with keymaps, consider running [FindKeyConflicts](https://github.com/skuroda/FindKeyConflicts), also available through the package manager.

+### Windows
+There is a known coflict with the popular plugin ZenCoding (also note that this plugin is no longer supported).
+I have looked through the key maps for the plugin replacing it [Emmet](https://github.com/sergeche/emmet-sublime), and have not seen any key conflicts.

+`ctrl+alt+n`: General keymap to create new files.

+`ctrl+shift+alt+n`: In addition to creating the folders specified, new folders will also contain an `__init__.py` file.

+### OS X and Linux
+The super keys for Linux and OS X are the Windows and command key respectively.

+`super+alt+n`: General keymap to create new files.

+`shift+super+alt+n`: In addition to creating the folders specified, new folders will also contain an `__init__.py` file.

 ## Usage
 Simply type in the path (along with the new file name), and the entire directory structure will be created if it does not exist.
 If the newly specified path ends as a directory (e.g. with `/`), then each text entry will be used to generate a directory.
 For more advanced usage of this plugin, be sure to look at [Advanced Path Usage](https://github.com/skuroda/Sublime-AdvancedNewFile#advanced-path-usage) and [Features](https://github.com/skuroda/Sublime-AdvancedNewFile#features)